Pro Tips for Planning a Destination Wedding

 Congratulations!
 You’re getting married and you’ve opted for a destination wedding.
 It’s going to be beautiful and unforgettable.
 But just remember that holding the ceremony and celebration away from home requires almost the same amount of thought and planning.
 And, in some ways, it is more worrisome because you cannot physically oversee the plans step by step.

-With plenty ahead of you to figure out, you could probably use some pro tips.
-So, we have consulted two seasoned travel agents that specialize in the field of destination weddings and we’re sure you will find their input helpful.
+With plenty ahead of you to figure out, you could use some pro tips.

 CHOOSING THE LOCATION AND DATE

 Take some time to think about your destination.
-Don’t jump the gun and name the first place that comes to mind, nor should you choose a location merely based on knowing someone that got married there.
+Don’t jump the gun and name the first place that comes to mind.
+And don’t choose a location merely based on knowing someone who got married there.
 Make sure that your chosen location truly means something to you.
 There are many places to consider but the most popular include:

 • Bali, Indonesia

-• Caribbean – several of the Caribbean islands cater to weddings, the most popular of which include Aruba, Bahamas, Barbados, Caymans, Jamaica, St. Barts, St Lucia
+• The Caribbean – these days, most of the bigger resorts throughout the Caribbean islands cater to weddings.
+Some ideas include Aruba, the Dominican Republic, Jamaica, the Bahamas, Barbados, the Cayman Islands, St. Barts, and St. Lucia

 • French Polynesian (Bora Bora, Fiji, Tahiti)

-• Italy – mainly the Amalfi Coast, and Lake Como
+• Italy, mainly the Amalfi Coast.
+Lake Como is also very popular

 • Spain, mainly southern regions